 Occupying a particularly rugged yet beautiful portion of the coast near Leeds, Staithes is like something out of an old sea shanty or story.
 A narrow road lined with shops, pubs and houses curls down towards the water in a place that has made its living off the sea.
 Heck, Captain Cook got his first taste of maritime life when he lived here in the 1740s.

-This pub is a great stop-off for local cask ales, but also a storied restaurant and inn that has fallen foul of stormy waves a few times.
+Where to eat: The Cod & Lobster pub is a great stop-off for local cask ales, but also a storied restaurant and inn that has fallen foul of stormy waves a few times.
 Order up some Whitby scampi or the signature dish that gives the place its name and you’ll be glad you came.
-The beach is ruggedly beautiful, popular with hikers en route to Whitby and Port Mulgrave.

 Scarborough